tthygesen/imago/README.md

+## Description
 Imago is small private image gallery for learning CRUD functionalities with firebase storage.
 The application can almost CRUD but it can not update images since firebase has not made an API for that.

+The application main focus is NOT UI/UX or preformance but how to handle the firbase storage.

 ## STACK
 React,